 As you can see, surprising amounts can be awarded for these impacts.
 Therefore a data breach lawyer can evaluate your claim for compensation using these guidelines.

 Speak to our team today to see if and how much compensation you could claim for non-material damage within your HR data protection breach case.
+You can also discuss more data breach compensation examples.

 In addition to non-material damages, another column of expenses can be calculated on your behalf relating to the financial loss caused by the breach.